phishman3579/Bitcoin/README.md

 See the [Block Class](https://github.com/phishman3579/Bitcoin/blob/master/src/com/jwetherell/bitcoin/data_model/Block.java) for reference.

 Miners will create an 'aggregate hash' from all the confirmed Transactions, they will then go through the process of "Proof of work".
 The goal of the "Proof of work" is to create a hash which begins with a random number of zeros (see the zero's field).
 "Proof of work" is designed to be processor intensive which adds randomness to the time it takes to process a Block.
 A Miner will take the 'aggregate hash' and append a random integer (called a nonce) to it.
-It will then create a new hash from 'agrregate hash + nonce' and see if it solves the "Proof of work", the process will repeat until it finds a nonce which satisfies the "Proof of work"
+It will then create a new hash from 'agrregate hash + nonce' and see if it satisfies the "Proof of work", this process will repeat until it finds a nonce which satisfies the "Proof of work"

 See the [Proof of work](https://github.com/phishman3579/Bitcoin/blob/master/src/com/jwetherell/bitcoin/ProofOfWork.java) for reference.

 Once a Miner finds a nonce which satisfies the "Proof of work", it will create a hash (see 'nextHash') using the Blockchain's current hash (see 'previousHash') and the 'aggregate hash' which will be used by the Blockchain once confirmed.
+Peers on the Bitcoin network will receive the Block and start confirming it.

 ```
     Block #1 {